-4. What can parents/carers do to help and working in partnership with Parents/ Carers attempts to work with parents, there continues to be a lack of engagement, then legal procedures may be followed to secure engagement and school attendance
+4. What can parents/carers do to help and working in partnership with school?

 Let the school know straight away why your child is absent via the Parent Portal or phone call.
 Home/school communication is extremely important in supporting your child to achieve and feel settled in school.
 Try to make any dental/GP appointments outside of school time